“This is World War II”-breakinglatest.news-Breaking Latest News

 I test Covid not chat.
-They continue the case linked to the beginning of pandemic. «The theme is that everyone thinks that the test it’s good for something.”
+The case related to the investigation into the beginning of the pandemic. «The theme is that everyone thinks that the test it’s good for something.”
 On 22 February 2020, the day after Patient 1, the president of the Istituto Superiore di Sanità Silvio Brusaferro is skeptical about the use of tampons on the carpet.
 This is demonstrated by a chat with Francesco Curcio, director of the Udine Laboratory Medicine Department.
 In the records of the Bergamo investigation into Covid in Val Seriana.
 At that time, the assessment was not to proceed with the “massive use of tampons”, even though it had been communicated from London that “over 2/3 of the healthy carriers from China remained “undetected” and they had time to spread the virus.”

 Brusaferro, that day, commented on the situation: “As you can imagine we are constantly in the crisis committee”.
 And Curcio: «I imagined.
 We are prepared.”
 Brusaferro: «The point is the systematic adoption of standard precautions, droplets area».
 The Director of the Udine Department continued: «The problem here now is the overflow: in a couple of hours we already have a hundred test requests.
 We risk saturating the reception and diagnostic systems”.
 The President of the ISS replied “the theme is already that everyone thinks that the test is useful for something”. «And then so with these numbers – observed Curcio – now, without a real emergency, I don’t dare to think of the requests they will make when we have the first cases.
 We will quickly run out of materials».